ABOUT | CATEGORIES | Worlds of David Darling | CONTACT

 selective surface coating

-A material with high absorbence and low emittance properties applied to or on the surface of solar absorbers.
+A selective surface coating is a material with high absorbence and low emittance properties applied to or on the surface of solar absorbers.
 The usual coatings provide a degree of absorption of over 90%.

 Solar paints, which can be mechanically applied to the absorbers (with either brushes or sprays), are less or not at all selective, as they have a high level of emission.
 Galvanically applied selective coatings include black chrome, black nickel, and aluminum oxide with nickel.
 Relatively new is a titanium-nitride-oxide layer, which is applied via steam in a vacuum process.
 This type of coating stands out not only because of its quite low emission rates, but also because its production is emission-free and energy-efficient.